SospeterKungu/the-akan-naming-system/README.md

 ### Technologies Used
 This program is created using Atom, Git, Github and is viewable on any browser.
+The formula to check the day of the week was obtained from stackoverflow

 ### Contact Information.
 The link to gitbub live pages is https://sospeterkungu.github.io/the-akan-naming-system/